arpanadhikari1/FER/README.md

 ### Objective of this project
 - Detecting human faces from an image
 - Building an Artificial Intelligence model for automatically recognizing facial emotion
+## Files Description
+### train.csv
+This file contains the raw training data in tabular format